 Squeeze and rearrange the stuffing a bit to spread it evenly.

 Add Any Additional Details To your diy star plushie

 Now’s the time to add any other details you wish.
 I opted for adding a mouth.
 The simple running stitch will give your star plushie toy great unique details.
 No need to make it perfect!

 Your cute little star plushie is made, congratulations!

 You can flip it, and here it is, in another color:

-And one thing I’m even happier about, I have just been sent an image from Kathleen who’s made these adorable stars as gifts for her grandbabies.
-She made them from quilting cotton, and was kind enough to allow the image being posted here.
+I have just been sent an image from Kathleen who’s made these adorable stars as gifts for her grandbabies.
+She made them from quilting cotton and was kind enough to allow the image to be posted here.
 Thank you, Kathleen K.!

 Save the project for later: